ErVuL/uAcoustics/README.md

     make all
     make install

 you may have to "sudo" some commands but avoid it if not necessary.
+If you choose to install the acoustic toolbox somewhere else, you will have to modify ***<installationPath>/uAcoustics/python/arlpy/arlpyuwapm.py*** specifying your installation path by editing the line:

+    # Add acoustic toolbox path to Python path
+    os.environ['PATH'] = os.environ['PATH'].replace(':/opt/build/at/bin', '')+":/opt/build/at/bin"

 Add binaries to your ***$PATH*** by editing your ***./bashrc*** (or ***./profile*** or ***./bashprofile***) and adding the following line:

     export PATH="/opt/build/at/bin:$PATH"

-This allows your shell to find fortran executable files.\
+This allows your shell to find fortran executable files.
-*In Spyder or some other IDEs you may have to add:*

-    os.environ['PATH'] = os.environ['PATH'].replace(':/opt/build/at/bin', '')+":/opt/build/at/bin"

-*at the beginning of your code to import the fortran binaries to your IDE's environment.*

 ### Python